yeeunsong/DATATON_Recommendation_System/README.md

 # Korea Univ Promotional Material Management System

 ## About
-Selection of the optimal location for installing smart banners on campus and an automated promotional management equipped with recommendation system.
+Selection of the optimal location for installing smart banners on campus and an automated promotional materials management equipped with recommendation system.

 - **1-classroom-data-EDA**: